1.1.I.95 Independently of a program of support

-- Flexible - sporadic or episodic support as required, up to 6 instances within a 26 week period.
+- Flexible - sporadic or episodic support as required, up to 6 instances within a 26-week period.

 Recipients who require work based personal assistance in employment are considered to have support requirements and they will continue to demonstrate a CITW for as long as this assistance is being purchased or provided.
-In some instances this may be provided after a DES programme has ceased.
+In some instances this may be provided after a DES program has ceased.

 Supported wage system

 A recipient who participates in SWS does not have to demonstrate a CITW.
-SWS is an Australian Government programme designed to address barriers to employment in the open workforce faced by people with disability whose productivity and employment competitiveness are reduced because of their disability.
+SWS is an Australian Government program designed to address barriers to employment in the open workforce faced by people with disability whose productivity and employment competitiveness are reduced because of their disability.
 Employees under SWS are paid a proportion of a full wage based on their productivity.

 Supported wages are employment income (1.1.E.102) and any available working credits will be used to offset this employment income under the income test.